 These pre-employment assessments are a popular tool, but most of these assessments only measure six to eight of the characteristics known to influence how we behave at work.
 While these characteristics are helpful for HR and hiring managers to review, these assessments often produce biased results against minority groups and leave companies at risk for discriminatory hiring practices.
 Ultimately, they barely scratch the surface of who we are and what makes us tick at work.

-Over the past year, the Workzinga assessment team has developed a cultural fit tool that provides a revolutionary transformation of the hiring process.
-Unlike the existing hiring surveys on the market, the Culture Fit Assessment (CFA) measures twenty-six characteristics that give a deep understanding of the whole person behind the traditional resume.
+Over the past year, the Workzinga assessment team has developed a cultural alignment tool that provides a revolutionary transformation of the hiring process.
+Unlike the existing hiring surveys on the market, the Culture Alignment Assessment (CAA) measures twenty-six characteristics that give a deep understanding of the whole person behind the traditional resume.

 The ‘human factor’ behind the job skills is often the driver of employee turnover.
 People rarely quit because of their job tasks; people quit when there is a misalignment between the company’s leadership style and culture and the employee’s work style.

 Today’s hiring assessments may measure several personality factors, skills, intelligence types, and even performance motivators.
-Still, they do not measure the quality of fit between an employee and the company.
+Still, they do not measure the quality of alignment between an employee and the company.

-When a company uses the Workzinga Culture Fit Assessment (CFA), they can make hiring decisions based on a complete picture of who that applicant is at work, what drives their work performance, and how to support them best to grow their skills.
+When a company uses the Workzinga Culture Alignment Assessment (CAA), they can make hiring decisions based on a complete picture of who that applicant is at work, what drives their work performance, and how to support them best to grow their skills.

 This insight allows hiring managers to target their efforts toward candidates who bring the right skills to the job and the right fit for the work culture.
 This fit ensures that new employees can easily transition into their new roles and will be more likely to stay – and keep their knowledge and skills – with their new employer.